 It is clear that elevated inflation will introduce risks in to the system and College is already responding to higher energy and food costs, seeking to pass these on where possible.
-Most items in the cost lines are seeing double digit increases whereas academic income is expected to rise much more slowly.
+Most items in College's cost lines are seeing double digit increases whereas academic income is expected to rise much more slowly.
+The risk of continuing to see fee income from home students diminish year on year needs to be off-set by seeing other sources of income rise, including College's summer conference trade.
+The risk of reduced returns from our conference trade has been mitigated by College entering into long-term agreements with both of its major summer school partners.